FanusAlameen/R3F-Almirah-Site/README.md

 ---

 ## Note
-The 3D model of the almirah and the images used in this project are for demonstration purposes only and are not meant for public use or distribution.
+The 3D model of the almirah and all images used in this project were created using Blender.
+These assets are for demonstration purposes only and are not meant for public use or distribution.
 Please respect the intellectual property rights associated with these assets.